Compensation for Vantage West Officials

 Vantage West will keep Members up-to-date as progress is made toward this potential vote of the Membership.
-In the meantime, Members are invited to submit feedback on the topic.

 Though Arizona law now allows for compensation for credit union officials, Vantage West’s bylaws did not.
 Therefore, in order to proceed, a bylaw amendment was required to align our bylaws with the new state regulation.

 To clarify, the recently-adopted bylaw amendment allows for compensation, but does not implement it.